PasarGuard/migrations/redirect-server/README.md

 # Subscription URL Redirect Server

-A lightweight Go web server that redirects old Marzneshin subscription URLs to new Pasarguard subscription URLs using separate configuration and mapping files.
+A lightweight Go web server that redirects old subscription URLs (from Marzneshin or x-ui) to new Pasarguard subscription URLs using separate configuration and mapping files.
+Supports both Marzneshin and x-ui panel migrations.

 ## Features

 - **Fast O(1) URL lookups** using in-memory hash map
 - **Separate config and mapping files** for better organization
+- **Multi-panel support** - Works with both Marzneshin and x-ui migration mappings
+- **Panel identification** - Automatically detects and logs which panel generated the mapping
 - **Configurable redirect domain** - redirect to a different domain or use the request domain
 - **Optional HTTPS support** with embedded SSL certificates (no external files needed)
 - **Graceful shutdown** with proper cleanup
 - **Detailed logging** for monitoring redirects
 - **301 Permanent Redirects** for SEO and caching benefits
+- **Backward compatible** - Works with mapping files that don't include panel field

 ## Prerequisites